zhannaa0/NutritionAndActivity/README.md

 Contains full logic of app.

 # Routes
 Routes with exported functions from controllers.
-(I tried to maintain clean code architecture)

 # Models
 Models are responsible for adding defining Schemas and new models to DB